stashapp/Stash-Docs/add-ons/scrapers.md

 {: .important }
 > Scrapers are in **.yml** format.
 Some of them requires Python or Ruby if you use those, you need to install Python/Ruby on your machine, and don't forget to get the corresponding **.py** or **.rb** file as well.

+# Scrapers List

+Full list of scrapers from CommunityScrapers repository can be found [here](/add-ons/scrapers/list).

 # Installation